Sophia Anne Caruso: Theatre

 In 2014, Caruso was able to reprise her role as Tina Denmark in Ruthless!
 The Musical for a limited run at the Triad Theatre.
 The next month, she originated the role of Charlotte van Gotheem in Little Dancer at the Kennedy Center in Washington, D.C.

 In 2015, Caruso appeared in the off-Broadway play The Nether at the MCC Theater, for which she received a Lucille Lortel nomination for Outstanding Featured Actress in a Play.
 Later that year, Caruso originated the role of "Girl" in David Bowie's musical Lazarus at New York Theatre Workshop in Manhattan.

 She then made her Broadway debut as The Girl in Blackbird at the Belasco Theatre.
 Later that year, she appeared in the ensemble of the Encores! staged concert production of Runaways at New York City Center.
 In October 2016, she reprised her role as "Girl" in London in the King's Cross Theatre production of Lazarus for which she received a WhatsOnStage Award nomination for "Best Supporting Actress in a Musical".

 In 2017, Caruso originated the role of Lydia Deetz in a workshop of the musical Beetlejuice, reprising the role in the musical's tryout at the National Theatre in Washington, D.C., before starring in the Broadway production beginning in March 2019.
 She won a Theatre World Award for the role.
 Caruso left the show abruptly on February 19, 2020, using her contractual out in order to pursue work in film and television.

+In 2023, Caruso portrayed the role of Marlow in the Broadway production of Grey House at the Lyceum Theatre.